mtwebb/docs/src/pages/tutorials/basic/create_layout.md

 </screenshot>

 Click on the front face to start customizing it.
-You'll notice that the card already has some layout elements.
+You'll notice that the card already has some layout elements (a colored rectangle and a text field).
+The text field has a **Title** property inside it.
+Don't worry about it for now.

+Let's add an image to this card.

 <Carousel play={false}>
   <screenshot of="#workspace">